srikantviswanath/Self-Driving-Car-ND-Behavior-Cloning/write_up.md

 * The ideal number of epochs was 3 on most cases as evidenced by a (local?) minima of validation error after epoch number 3
 * I used an adam optimizer so that manually training the learning rate wasn't necessary.

+**I also tried using *model_with_generator.py* which uses generators to train model using fit_generator() function.
+However, I encountered what seems like a know issue where the training process just says - killed due to multiprocessing workers :( Fortunately, my model smoothend out wit with around 29000 samples without having to resort to generators**